June 22, 2020

 He cut and moved these huge blocks of coral rock using only hand tools.

 He started the work on his place in Florida City in 1918, and when he opened his attraction to the public he called it Rock Gate Park.
-The photo below shows Ed sitting in one of his chairs at the time.

 In 1936 he moved himself and all of his work 10 miles away to Homestead.
 He decided to move because a subdivision was being planned near his Florida City property.
 He wanted his privacy.